 Good morning!
 I hope your weekend is off to a great start.
 I’m currently on an early morning Amtrak train, peacefully zipping towards Pennsylvania to spend some quality time with my family.
 I can’t wait to cuddle the twins (they’re 3 months already!), shop with my mom, and chill with my brothers.
 It should be a fun 48 hours!!!

-But before I disappear into weekend life, I wanted to pop in, say hi, and share some pancakes with you. ← What are friends for, right?
+But before I disappear into weekend life, I wanted to pop in, say hi, and share some fluffy chocolate pancakes with you.
+Because that’s what friends are for, right?

 I made these light and fluffy chocolate chip pancakes for dinner a few nights ago and knew after one bite they HAD to be on the blog.
 Each buttery bite is light as air and BURSTING with chocolate.
 What more could you want from chocolate chip pancakes?!

-- I’ve included cinnamon in the recipe, but if you’re a purist, feel free to leave it out.
-Personally I love the subtle flavor it adds.
+- I’ve included cinnamon in this recipe, but if you’re a purist, feel free to leave it out.
+Personally I love the subtle flavor it adds!

-- If you don’t have chocolate chips on hand, feel free to use chocolate chunks instead!
+- Any variety of chocolate chips will work in this recipe, but we love using semi-sweet chocolate chips.
+If you don’t have chocolate chips on hand, feel free to use chocolate chunks instead!

 - I love cooking my pancakes in a cast iron skillet, but a griddle or even just a large non-stick pan will do!